 The people of the Netherlands established a trading settlement at a fine natural harbour on the Caribbean island of Curaçao in 1634.
 The town developed continuously over the following centuries.
 The modern town consists of several distinct historic districts whose architecture reflects not only European urban-planning concepts but also styles from the Netherlands and from the Spanish and Portuguese colonial towns with which Willemstad engaged in trade.

 The architecture of Willemstad has been influenced not only by Dutch colonial concepts but also by the tropical climate and architectural styles from towns throughout the Caribbean region, with which the settlement engaged in trade.
 Early residences constructed in Punda, the oldest historic district of the city, followed Dutch urban design.
 In the 18th century, local materials and craftsmanship as well as new architectural elements, such as galleries, began to appear.
 As the city expanded beyond Punda, the architectural style of the residences evolved.
-For example, the development of Otrobanda was not restricted by ramparts and houses were built on spacious lots and resembled plantation houses surrounded by galleries.
-Moreover, the social and cultural differences from Afro-American, Iberian and Caribbean inhabitants have contributed to enriching the building traditions as well as the city’s cultural life.
-The result is a European architectural style with regional adaptations in a rich array of Caribbean colours.
-The colourful buildings of Willemstad are a local tradition dating from 1817, when the previous style of white lime finish on a building exterior was prohibited, apparently to protect eyesight from the glare.
-Predominant colours are red, blue, yellow ochre and various shades of green.
+For example, the development of Otrobanda was not restricted by ramparts, and houses were built on spacious lots and resembled plantation houses surrounded by galleries.
+Moreover, the social and cultural differences from Afro-American, Iberian, and Caribbean inhabitants have contributed to enriching the building traditions as well as the city’s cultural life.
+The result is a European architectural style with regional adaptations in a rich array of Caribbean colors.
+The colorful buildings of Willemstad are a local tradition dating from 1817 when the previous style of white lime finish on a building exterior was prohibited, apparently to protect eyesight from the glare.
+Predominant colors are red, blue, yellow ochre, and various shades of green.